A Blueprint for Action

 Healthy behaviors never happen in a vacuum.

-The choices we make that affect our health are shaped by the policies that govern our communities; organizations (or “systems”) such as schools and clinics; and the physical and social environment in which we live.
+We all make choices that affect our health.
+These choices are shaped by the policies and organizations (or “systems”) in our communities, and the physical and social environments in which we live.

 - A teen is less likely to smoke when his community enacts laws to limit youth tobacco access.

-- A parent is more likely to vaccinate their child to prevent HPV infection when a medical provider recommends the vaccine, and the medical provider is more likely to recommend a vaccine when a reminder system is in place.
+- A parent is more likely to vaccinate her child to prevent HPV infection when a medical provider recommends the vaccine.

 - A family is more likely to get the exercise they need when their neighborhood includes safe sidewalks and parks.

-These behaviors—and many more—reduce our risk of cancer and improve our health.
+These behaviors—and many, many more—reduce our risk of cancer and improve our health.